 This was a new and uncomfortable experience for me; in all of my previous roles I’ve either been working alone or the highest-ranked person in the room.
-I’d only ever had to sell ideas to client, who generally couldn’t care less how I solved a given problem, so long as it ceased to be a problem at the end of the project.
+I’d only ever had to sell ideas to clients, who generally couldn’t care less how I solved a given problem, so long as it ceased to be a problem at the end of the project.

 I spent a lot of time this year learning how to present, how to package ideas, how to frame things to get the best response,3 and how not to set the building on fire when I didn’t immediately get my way.

 As much as this felt like pulling teeth, one of my long-term goals is to start consulting for large companies to help institute broad technical changes, so this experience is going to be absolutely critical as I work toward that goal.

 In 2017 I made an effort to get back on the speaking circuit, and made ten conference appearances between March and November, either speaking or teaching a workshop (or both, in some cases).